zspitz/PandocFilters/README.md

 ## Notes

 * PandocFilters is written against the types in [**pandoc-types 1.22**](https://hackage.haskell.org/package/pandoc-types-1.22).
 When pandoc-types is updated, code written against the raw types will successfully receive the JSON-source data structures; while code written against the higher-level types will conceivably fail in the JSON parsing stage.
+* The library uses C# 9 record types (and [System.Collections.Immutable](https://docs.microsoft.com/en-us/dotnet/api/system.collections.immutable?view=net-5.0#remarks)) to enforce immutability; otherwise we'd have to check for circular references before serializing.
+If you're using C# 9 or later, you can use the `with` keyword to modify the returned instance; otherwise you'll have to pass in all arguments to the constructor.